 New bike lanes will also be constructed in the coming years along Cresthaven Boulevard from Jog Road to Military Trail, Prosperity Farms Road from Northlake Boulevard to Donald Ross Road and Camino Real in Boca Raton.
 More than $15M has been budgeted for those projects.

 High-risk areas will receive enhanced monitoring from the Palm Beach County Sheriff’s Office.
 “High-visibility enforcement” patrols will operate mainly along Dixie Highway, Okeechobee Boulevard, and Lake Worth, as PBSO was recently awarded an additional $50,000 from the county.
-There is a plan in place, but experts stress that county entities need to be patient.
+There is a plan in place, but experts stress that county entities need to be patient when it comes to improving cyclist and pedestrian safety.
 “It takes time to develop safety programs,” said Greg Stewart, Executive Director of the Metropolitan Planning Organization (MPO) in Broward County, TPA’s counterpart.
 “You can’t do it overnight, And it involves tough choices involving capacity vs. safety.”

 Notice: If you have been hurt in a bicycle or pedestrian accident, or lost a loved one in such an incident, the West Palm Beach bicycle accident attorneys at GOLDLAW may be able to help you get the compensation that you are entitled to.
 For a complimentary consultation with one of GOLDLAW’s experienced bicycle/pedestrian accident attorneys, please call the office at (561) 222-2222.